vitejs/vite/docs/guide/migration.md

 Vite optimizes dependencies with esbuild to both convert CJS-only deps to ESM and to reduce the number of modules the browser needs to request.
 In v3, the default strategy to discover and batch dependencies has changed.
 Vite no longer pre-scans user code with esbuild to get an initial list of dependencies on cold start.
 Instead, it delays the first dependency optimization run until every imported user module on load is processed.

-To get back the v2 strategy, you can use [`experimental.devDepsScanner`](../config/dep-optimization-options.md#optimizedepsdevscan).
+To get back the v2 strategy, you can use `experimental.devDepsScanner`.

 ### Build Changes

 In v3, Vite uses esbuild to optimize dependencies by default.
 Doing so, it removes one of the most significant differences between dev and prod present in v2.
 Because esbuild converts CJS-only dependencies to ESM, [`@rollupjs/plugin-commonjs`](https://github.com/rollup/plugins/tree/master/packages/commonjs) is no longer used.

-If you need to get back to the v2 strategy, you can use [`experimental.buildRollupPluginCommonjs: true`](../config/dep-optimization-options.md#experimental-buildrollupplugincommonjs).
+If you need to get back to the v2 strategy, you can use `legacy.buildRollupPluginCommonjs`.

 ### SSR Changes

 Vite v3 uses ESM for the SSR build by default.
 When using ESM, the [SSR externalization heuristics](https://vitejs.dev/guide/ssr.html#ssr-externals) are no longer needed.
 By default, all dependencies are externalized.
 You can use [`ssr.noExternal`](../config/ssr-options.md#ssrnoexternal) to control what dependencies to include in the SSR bundle.

-If using ESM for SSR isn't possible in your project, you can set `experimental.buildSsrCjsExternalHeuristics: true` to generate a CJS bundle using the same externalization strategy of Vite v2.
+If using ESM for SSR isn't possible in your project, you can set `legacy.buildSsrCjsExternalHeuristics` to generate a CJS bundle using the same externalization strategy of Vite v2.

 ## General Changes